QuoteWizard partners with more than 6000 agents nationwide.

 |Wyoming||10 years||No point system||N/A|

-Your driving record is a huge factor in the price of your insurance policy.
+Your driving record plays a major role in determining the price of your insurance policy.
 It's one of the first things insurance companies look at when they evaluate your risk level.
-Drivers with high risk levels pay considerably more for car insurance.
+Drivers with high risk levels often pay a lot more for car insurance than those who are a low risk.

-That means if your driving record is stained with tickets, accidents, or, in this case, a DUI, your insurance rates will rise.
+That means if your driving record is filled with tickets or accidents — or, in this case, one or more DUIs — your insurance rates may rise.
 Insurers typically consider the last three to five years of your driving record when calculating a premium.
 If you rack up multiple infractions during that time, your insurer might even cancel your coverage.

 The Driver's Privacy Protection Act ensures your driving record is kept private.
 Employers and insurance companies can't access it without legal justification or consent.